 The system has the facility to import and export certain data using CSV format files.
 This could be data provided from external systems or shared internally between depots.

-Orders can be imported whilst Suppliers, Hauliers, Delivery addresses and products can also be exported.
+Orders and pre-receipts (ASN’s) can be imported, while Suppliers, Hauliers, Delivery addresses and products can also be exported.

 Using Bar-code Scanning In ProSKU